 Am I at risk of sunburn?

-Your risk of sunburn depends on 2 things.
-How sun-sensitive your skin is, and how strong the UV rays are you’re exposed to.
-Different people will have a different risk of sunburn on the same day, so it’s a good idea to know when your risk is high, so you can protect your skin.
+- Your risk of sunburn depends on how sun-sensitive your skin is and how strong the UV rays are you’re exposed to.

 When do I need to protect my skin?